appsmithorg/appsmith-docs/website/docs/core-concepts/writing-code/javascript-editor-beta/README.md

 The `updateUserData` function does the following:

-* Create the dynamic data that's updated by the user in `editModal` in `newUserData` JSON
+* Create the dynamic data that are updated by the user in `editModal` in `newUserData` JSON
 * Executes query `updateDeveloperDetails`
   * On successful execution of the query:
     * Calls `developers` query to fetch the updated developer details